Indie Bookstores in North Dakota

 Here’s an overview of five of my favorite indie bookstore in North Dakota and how they’re adjusting to current challenges.

-Ferguson Books and More in Grand Forks and Bismarck
+Ferguson Books and More in Grand Forks, Bismarck and West Fargo

 Main Street Books in Minot

-They’re taking advantage of all of their offerings by featuring cool promotions like make your own Easter baskets, an option you can extend to include any kind of gift basket or box, including birthdays, anniversaries, self-care or just because.
+The store began promoting its gift baskets and boxes for birthdays, anniversaries, self-care and other occasions during the pandemic.
 Staff members have a good eye, a sharp wit and a knack for putting together engaging in-store displays, so I trust their personal shopping judgement completely.

 The shop also offers curbside pickup, shipping and home delivery.
 If they have a book in stock, it’ll say “On Our Shelves Now.”
 If it’s not in stock, it’ll ship in one to five days.

-The Zandbroz crew are currently acting as personal shoppers even more than usual, which is great because they’re gifted at putting together care packages and gift baskets on a variety of themes.
-(The shop is especially well stocked with culinary, literary, beauty, and relaxation/self-care goodies.)
-There are also a lot of snarky or funny gifts for when you or someone you love needs a little humor.
+The Zandbroz crew team is currently acting as personal shoppers even more than usual, which is great because they’re good at putting together care packages and gift baskets on a variety of themes.
+The shop is especially well stocked with culinary, literary, beauty, and relaxation/self-care goodies and items with a little silly or snarky edge.

 Books on Broadway